haoshisu/kanban-board/README.md

 - Email/password login with Supabase Auth
 - Protected board route with React Router v7
 - Board CRUD: create, edit, delete, and select boards
+- Board sharing: owners invite collaborators by email as editors, who can view and manage tasks on the shared board but not its settings
+- Presence avatars showing who else currently has the board open
 - Task CRUD: create, edit, delete, and move tasks between statuses
 - AI task breakdown with selectable task suggestions before bulk creation
 - Drag-and-drop task status updates with dnd-kit